 There is a total of 9 210 urban households in the Municipality (2015/16) of which 1 793 are registered as indigent.
 This figure constitutes 19.46 % of the total number of households and is a decrease from the previous years where indigent households constituted 20.12 % of the total number of households.
-Indigent households are defined as households where the combined monthly income of the household is less than 31 | P a g e the equivalent of two state pensions plus 10 %.
+Indigent households are defined as households where the combined monthly income of the household is less than the equivalent of two state pensions plus 40 % and this is prescribed by National Tresuary.